|Nutrition Facts (per serving)|

 Gradually add this water mixture to the flour mixture, stirring well.

 Add enough liquid to make a dough, and knead dough gently until smooth, adding more liquid if necessary.
 The dough should be soft and smooth, but not sticky (add more flour if the dough is too wet).
 Let the dough rest for 10 minutes.

 Assemble the Pastéis

-Using a pizza cutter, cut the dough in half lengthwise, then cut each half vertically into 5 pieces, so that you have 10 rectangles of dough.
-They do not need to be an exact size and you can make them bigger or smaller as you see fit.
+Then cut each half vertically into 5 pieces, so that you have 10 rectangles of dough.
+They do not need to be an exact size, and you can make them bigger or smaller as you see fit.

 Place 1 to 2 tablespoons of the chicken mixture on top of a rectangle of dough.

 Dip your finger in water and moisten the edges of the rectangle.